galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/running-test-modes.md

 There are three modes in which you can run a Galasa test:<br><br>
 -  locally, with everything running on the local machine<br>
--  locally but using a shared configuration that is hosted by the Galasa ecosystem<br>
+-  locally but using a shared configuration that is hosted by the Galasa Ecosystem<br>
--  remotely, by submitting the test to run in the Galasa ecosystem<br>
+-  remotely, by submitting the test to run in the Galasa Ecosystem<br>

 The mode in which you choose to run a test depends on what you are trying to achieve.
 Use the following information to understand which mode is most appropriate for a given scenario.